-Starting at the intersection of Wellington Avenue and Thames Street, Newport's Ocean Drive is easily accessible from downtown Newport.
+Starting at the intersection of Wellington Avenue and Thames Street, Ocean Drive is easily accessible from downtown Newport.
 The first views are of Newport Harbor, the Newport Bridge, Goat Island and the myriad of boats in the harbor.
 You'll also pass a small Newport yacht club called the Ida Lewis Yacht Club, which seems to be perched on a rock in the middle of the harbor.
 Although it is private, fundraisers and events are held there throughout the warmer months of the year.

-From here, Ocean Drive moves away from the water for a while, past the New York Yacht Club, the SVF Foundation and Farm, and down a steep hill.
+From here, 10 mile drive moves away from the water for a while, past the New York Yacht Club, the SVF Foundation and Farm, and down a steep hill.
 Newport's historic Fort Adams is on your right, and we strongly encourage you to detour off the drive to explore the Fort.
 Home to Newport's own sailing school, a family-friendly beach overlooking Newport Harbor and the massive fort built in the 1800's to protect the growing Navy population in Newport.
 At the time it was built, it was the largest coastal defense work of its kind in the United States.
 The United States considered Newport's Harbor and the surrounding Narragansett Bay one of the best deep water harbors in the world, and wanted to make the very large investment of over 3 million dollars to protect the area from enemies.

-Past the Fort on Newport's Ocean Drive, you'll find an idyllic pasture with horses and cows, before coming upon Hammersmith Farm.
+Past the Fort, you'll find an idyllic pasture with horses and cows, before coming upon Hammersmith Farm.
 Although it is now privately owned and unavailable for tours, it was once President Kennedy's summer house.
-The grounds are truly amazing, and the somewhat moderate house sits atop a hill with a sweeping lawn down to the ocean's edge.
+The grounds are truly amazing, and the somewhat modest house sits atop a hill with a sweeping lawn down to the ocean's edge.
 The next mile or so of Ocean Drive once again takes you away from the ocean on a short detour past grand summer homes perched on a hill overlooking the ocean below.
 On your right appears OceanCliff, a resort featuring rooms, outdoor and indoor dining, as well as a wedding facility.
 This is a GREAT place to stop on your journey, have some lunch or a drink at the outside bar, all the while taking in the sweeping ocean vistas below.

-As you round the next corner, the full beauty of Newport's Ocean Drive comes into view.
+As you round the next corner, the full beauty of Ocean Drive comes into view.
 The next couple of miles feature completely unobstructed views of the Atlantic Ocean.
 On your left, Brenton Point State Park is a hidden gem that a lot of visitors don't take advantage of during their time in Newport.
 It features large open spaces, grilling stations, picnic tables and a wonderful place to play frisbee and fly kites due to the consistent ocean breezes.
 On hot summer days, the temperature can be a full 10-15 cooler here, offering some respite from the summer heat in downtown Newport.